raghavagps/Pfeature/Standalone/Data/README.md

-## Standalone Package of Pfeature
-### Introduction:
+## Introduction:
 Pfeature is a package for computing wide range of protein and peptides features from their amino acid sequence and structure.
-It has the following five major modules for computing protein features based on
+###It has the following five major modules for computing protein features based on
 i)  Composition
 ii) Binary profiles,
 iii)  Evolutionary information